If you’re wondering what to do with all of your sentimental travel memorabilia, why not create a travel smash book souvenir?

 But not me.
 I collect colorful scraps like beer coasters, stickers, candy wrappers, and postcards to create a travel journal that resembles more of a smash book.

 A smash book is whatever you want it to be.
 You can have some method to your artistic madness, or paste and tape away, allowing the book to take a mind of its own.

 You can create an on-the-go travel smash book full of all of your tidbits of travel tokens in one convenient and space-saving place.
 As a person who is obsessed with memory saving, this is simply a necessity for me.
 It’s faster than journaling (which I do as well) and prevents my randomly collected items from getting damaged in the black hole known as my backpack.

-And that’s it!
-I’d love to share just a few pages from the smash book I worked on during long bus rides, in airport lounges, when I was hiding from awkward couchsurfing hosts, etc. The point of your book isn’t to look perfect – if that were the case, it would never be completed.
+And anything else you can think of.
+Some people also call this a junk journal.
+Here’s a peek inside the smash book I worked on during long bus rides, in airport lounges, and when I was hiding from awkward couchsurfing hosts.
+The point of your book isn’t to look perfect.
+If that were the case, it would never be completed.
 Don’t overthink how your smash book should come out, because the more ramshackle it is, the better.
 The goal is to create a simple, fun, memory documenting keepsake that you will actually look at in the future.

 Lauren and I spent a lot of time in Paris taking the metro back and forth between new hosts and sightseeing locations, so this page seemed perfect to store the endless amount of metro tickets I acquired as proof of that.

 Included on this page: my Amsterdam couchsurfing host’s business card, a coffee shop card, plane tickets, a sugar packet, and bus tickets.
 The accessories you see were collected prior to my trip and thrown in a convenient ziplock baggie.